kevinhelvig/FLYD/README.md

 # Road-Map :construction:
 -  We firstly provide **the original dataset for classification, FLYD-C**.
 A training code is added.
--  **[2023.10.16] Annotations for crack localization added** 🔥: .
+-  **[2023.10.16] Annotations for crack localization added**: .
 See FLYD-D repository for annotations.
--  We are still working on subsampling the original thermal recordings.
-An access link will be provided soon.
+-  **[2023.11.20] Download links for the subsampled thermal recordings added** :robot:: See section **Subsampled thermal recordings**.
 -  We plan to **add more samples in both datasets in the longer run**.

--  A few thermal scans following the forward-backward conventional procedure, crossing the defect, will arrive in the coming months.
+# Subsampled thermal recordings :movie_camera:
+You can download the subsampled thermal recordings using the following links.
+Provided thermal recordings are subsampled from 100 Hz to 50 Hz, in order to reduce the weight of the whole dataset.
+Files are stored in .avi file format.
+- [Download the parallel scan recordings](https://zenodo.org/records/10160129/files/FLYD_Movies.zip?download=1) : scans used for the presented datasets and deep neural nets trainings.
+- [Several conventional scan recordings](https://zenodo.org/records/10160129/files/FLYD-perp.zip?download=1) are provided : these scans pass accross the examined defect, following the most conventional flying-spot approach (difference between a forward and a backward scan passing through the defect).
+-
 # Benchmarking some architectures (classification task) :memo:
 The following results correspond to the classification scores presented during the QCAV 2023 conference.
 A large panel of architectures are compared (both convolution and attention based architectures). **The different metrics are evaluated on the test-set of FLYD-C**.